 As Bosnia was the scene of some of the fiercest battles between the Yugoslav Partisans as well as the Axis Powers during WW2, the next stop on the way is in Jablanica.
 It’s a small vilage famous about it’s bridge and the Battle of Neretva where the Partisans managed to win a very unlikely battle.
 Nowadays, destroyed bridge still remains us as a symbol of wartime sacrifice and difficulties.

 Then we continue through some really amazing parts of Neretva river canyon, telling the unique stories of Herzegovina.
-Afer Konjic we arrive to our next stop – Kravice.
-Kravice is a waterfall on the Trebižat River in Bosnia and Herzegovina.
+Afer Konjic we arrive to our next stop – Kravice waterfalls.
+Kravice waterfall, located on the Trebižat River in Bosnia and Herzegovina.
 It’s a mini version of Niagara Falls, hidden in the Balkans.
-The waterfalls form a natural amphitheater 40 km southwest of the city of Mostar.
+The Kravice waterfalls form a natural amphitheater 40 km southwest of the city of Mostar.
 For its amazing beauty and untouched nature, it’s protected by Bosnia and Herzegovinia as a natural rarity.
 Its height is 25 meters.
-Kravice is a popular swimming and picnic area.
+Kravice waterfall is a popular swimming and picnic area.
 Visit in spring and you can see them at their glorious best.
 During summer it will give you refreshment, the natural pools are an excellent place to cool down.

-In the end, it’s time for Mostar experience – one of the most important pearl of Bosnia and Herzegovina.
+In the end, it’s time for Mostar tour!
+Lovely experience delivered by Meet Bosnia local guide – one of the most important pearl of Bosnia and Herzegovina.
 A city of stone on stone, historical, political, scientific and cultural center of Herzegovina lies at the foot of the slopes of Velez Mountain, in the Neretva River valley.

 Mostar was one of the most destroyed cities during the war in Bosnia, but even today it has enough preserved architecture speaks to the rich cultural past of this city.
 Our professional guides will accompany you to the Old Town.
 This is where you will find the famous bridge and the largest concentration of historic and cultural sights.